ilios/user-guide/courses-and-sessions/offerings/multi-day-offerings.md

 ## Multi-Day Events on WaaG

-On Week at a Glance (WaaG), multi-day events appear like any other event
+On Week at a Glance (WaaG), multi-day events appear like any other event and are listed based on start date.

 ![multi-day events on WaaG](../../images/multi_day_offerings/multi_day_events_on_WaaG.png)